Yandex Cloud

 yc managed-postgresql cluster update --help

-2. Get the list of available host classes (the ZONE IDS column lists the availability zones you can select a class in):
+2. Request a list of available host classes.
+The ZONE IDS column lists the availability zones where the relevant class can be selected:

 yc managed-postgresql resource-preset list